Product Review

 -

 About the Author: James R. is an ergonomics specialist with 12 years of experience in workplace health assessment, peripheral device testing, and RSI prevention consulting.
-He has reviewed over 80 ergonomic input devices for Vertical Mouse Guide and contributes to evidence-based ergonomic recommendations for office workers, developers, and remote professionals.
+He has reviewed over 80 ergonomic input devices for Vertical Mouse Guide and contributes to evidence-based ergonomic recommendations for office workers, developers, and remote professionals across a range of industries.